Pay by bank app: Simple, fast and secure payments for UK businesses

 Digital wallets: Typically, digital wallets provide instant transfers within the same wallet.
 It may take longer to transfer to another wallet or bank account.

-Pay by bank: Pay by bank apps provide real-time settlement (typically just a few seconds) across multiple networks at a reduced cost.
+Pay by bank app: Pay by Bank payments provide real-time settlement (typically just a few seconds) across multiple networks at a reduced cost.

 Security